How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 A "Startup-Level" Minimum Viable Dispatch Model (MVP)

-Score = W1 * (1 / ETA) + W2 * Service Quality Score + W3 * Fairness Adjustment Coefficient + W4 * Real-Time Status (whether idle, whether overtime, whether skills match)
+Score = W1 * (1 / ETA) + W2 * Service Quality Score + W3 * Fairness Adjustment Coefficient + W4 * Real-time Status (whether idle, whether overtime, whether skills match)

 Its advantage lies not in "intelligence" but in: